Ray Hitchcock

-Raebern Brooks Hitchcock Jr (born June 20, 1965) is a former American football offensive lineman in the National Football League (NFL) for the Washington Redskins.
+Raebern Brooks Hitchcock Jr (born June 20, 1965) is an American former professional football offensive lineman in the National Football League (NFL) for the Washington Redskins, who selected in the 12th round of the 1987 NFL draft with the 331st overall pick.
 He played college football at the University of Minnesota and attended Saint Paul Johnson High School.

 Hitchcock currently serves as the offensive line coach at Cretin-Derham Hall High School.